Paige Young In Art and On Merchandise. Paintings By Paige Young. Never seen before and Rare Images. Several NSFW.

 Lid of Paige Young puzzle with “mini-centerfold.”

-LA writer Duke Haney told me about the history of Playmate puzzles, one of them included the centerfold image of Paige Young.
+LA based author Duke Haney told me about the history of Playmate puzzles.

 “The successful Playmate puzzle series was released periodically, in groups of 4 Playmates at a time.
 Paige’s group included Cynthia Myers, Gwen Wong and DeDe Lind.
 It was released in 70/71.